Chapter 5. COM Servers

 what Registry changes must be made for a given CLSID.

-Wizard-generated code uses an RGS
+Wizard-generated code uses an RGS extension by default for

 Registry script files.
 Your server contains the script file as a

-custom resource of type REGISTRY
+custom resource of type REGISTRY in your executable or

 DLL.